-Freelance Publishing Gigs available for the Ten Piscataqua Painters project
+Publishing Gigs now available for the Ten Piscataqua Writers project

-How successful we are depends very much on how well the community supports our idea of discovering and celebrating outstanding visual artists of the Piscataqua watershed.
+How successful we are depends very much on how well the community supports our idea of discovering and celebrating outstanding writers of the Piscataqua watershed.

-To make a pitch for any of the job descriptions at right, address your email to email@example.com.
-Put the gig you’re interested in the subject line of the email and simply make your best pitch to say what you can bring to the gig and the project.
-We look for good communication skills, attention to detail, and able to work both unsupervised and as part of a team.
+To be considered for any of the gig descriptions at right, address your email to email@example.com.
+Put the gig you’re interested in the subject line of the email and simply make your best pitch by describing your skills and experience along with what you can bring to the gig and the project, attach resume if you have.
+We look for good communication skills, attention to detail, and an ability to work both unsupervised and as part of a team.

-Our collaboration started with inviting ten outstanding painters from the regional community.
-This “cast” will divvy a full third of the book’s net profit after expenses.
-We also recruit a “crew” of elves—creative professionals and freelancers from the community to do the behind-the-curtains stuff—the editorial, design, production, and marketing gigs you see listed in the next column.
+The “cast” of ten writers selected from the community will divvy a full third of the book’s net profit after expenses.
+We also recruit a “crew” of creative professionals and freelancers from the community to do the behind-the-curtains stuff—the editorial, design, production, and marketing gigs you see listed in the next column.
 The crew divvies the second third of any net profit.
 These are the gigs we’re currently looking to fill.
-The final third of any net profit goes to Ten Piscataqua which is the project’s traffic cop and showrunner, provides continuity, office, and storage space.
+The final third of any net profit goes to Ten Piscataqua which is the project’s traffic cop and showrunner, providing continuity, office, and storage space.

-Finally we reach out to the community to support the project with advance orders and other donations on our crowdfunding page when the book is close to being finished and getting ready for the printer (like now).
-We have a breakeven target to pay expenses for a small print run.
+Finally we reach out to the community to support the project with advance orders and other donations on our crowdfunding page when the book is close to being finished and getting ready for the printer.
+We set a minimum target to cover expenses for a small print run.
 Once we reach that goal, real money starts accumulating to be divvied among all the stakeholders who have risked their time and talent investing in the project.

 All that said, nobody should be expecting to get rich.
 We can’t even guarantee you’ll get minimum wage for the hours you invest.
-Aside from their earned shares, everyone participating receives a first edition hardcopy of the book, has a valuable addition for their CV or portfolio, experience and connections from working with a team of creative professionals on a community project, and will have their name and contribution recognized in the book credits for all time.
+Aside from earned shares, everyone participating receives a signed first edition of the book, gets to add a plum project to their CV or resume, and build on the hands-on experience and connections made working with a team of creative professionals on a community project.
+Not to mention having your name and contribution recognized in the book’s credits for all time.